infogulch/xtemplate/examples/README.md

 mise run examples
 ```

-This launches all six examples plus a landing page at
+This launches all seven examples plus a landing page at
 <http://localhost:9000> with links to each one.
 Press Ctrl+C to stop them all.

 If one of those ports is already taken, pass a different base port; everything